-In Magento, the customer’s shopping cart will be analyzed and calculated with the certain amount of tax according to the customer and product classes they belong to, and the region (based on the their shipping address, billing address or shipping origin).
+In Magento, the customer’s shopping cart will be analyzed and calculated with a certain amount of tax according to the customer and product classes they belong to, and the region (based on their shipping address, billing address, or shipping origin).

 In this Magento tutorial, we will show you how to configure/ set up the tax rules for your store step-by-step.
 Let’s get started!

-1st step: Go the admin panel, navigate to STORES and choose Tax Rules (under Taxes)
+- The 1st step: Go to the admin panel, navigate to STORES and choose Tax Rules (under Taxes)

 (Admin Panel => STORES => Tax Rules)